EricBisceglia/NoBleme.com/README.md

 * `api` contains the routes of the website's REST API (they use the logic from `actions`).

+* `conf` contains the configuration files, which must be set up properly before running the project.

 * `css` contains all the CSS files used on the website (`reset.css` and `nobleme.css` are core files).

+* `dev` contains dev tools and utilities, for local usage only.

 * `img` contains all the images required to make the website look right.